 What is Shadowrun: Crossfire?

-Shadowrun: Crossfire is a deck building game where your main goal is to survive as outlaws in a world of ruthless megacorporations and fantasy.
+Shadowrun: Crossfire is a fantasy deck building game where your main goal is to survive as outlaws in a world of ruthless megacorporations.
 Though you’ve been assured your job is easy enough, everything starts to go terribly wrong.
 You must adapt and work together through different missions to come out of the job alive and stronger than ever.

 Shadowrun: Crossfire Gameplay